Current Adoptions, News, & Updates

 Plans Review is required for any basement house, single family dwelling over 5,000sq ft, or townhomes in the county jurisdiction.
 A plans review will need to be submitted to include a full set of plans, septic or step letter, land disturbance permit and a zoning compliance form.
 A minimum of three (3) working days should be allowed for this review.

 The adopted codes required that all work must be inspected at specific intervals during the construction process by certified building inspectors.
 It is the Building Permit Holder’s responsibility to request inspections and receive proper approvals from the Codes Department prior to moving to the next phase of construction.
 At the completion of the project, after all final inspections have been made and approved, the electrical service will be released to the power company.
 The permit holder will receive a Certificate of Occupancy or notice of final inspection to authorize Use and Occupancy of the improvements.
 The cost of all inspections is included in your building permit fee.
-To see a list of building inspections, click here.
+To see a list of building inspections, click here to find who inspects your area, click here.

 International Code Council Benefits of Building Permits